If-So Version 1.5.0 (Page caching compatibility) – Beta

-It is very important for us to maintain a standard of two weeks of testings on live websites before we release the new version to the air.
+It is very important for us to maintain a standard of two weeks of testing on live websites before we released the new If-So version 1.5.0 to the air.
 In the meantime, we invite you to use download and install the new version by clicking the link at the bottom.
 We will highly appreciate any feedback!
 Please contact us at email@example.com and share your thoughts!

 How To Enable the Ajax Loading?

 There are two options to enable the Ajax loading: